osrg/gobgp/docs/sources/filter-detail.md

 ---

 ### 4. Attaching policy
-You can attach policies to a neighbor after defining policy.
+You can use policies defined above as import or export or distribtue policy by attaching them to neighbors.

-To attach policies to a neighbor, you need to add policy's name to NeighborList.ApplyPolicy in the neighbor's setting.
+   Note: The distribute policy is applied only when the peer is Route Server client.

-You can attach policies to the import policy or the export policy inside the neighbor configuration.
+To attach policies to neighbors, you need to add policy's name to NeighborList.ApplyPolicy in the neighbor's setting.
-This example attatches *policy1* to import policy and *policy2* to export policy.
+This example attatches *policy1* to import policy and *policy2* to export policy and *policy3* is used as the distribute policy.

 ```
 [[NeighborList]]